westerndigitalcorporation/zonedstorage.io/docs/distributions/centos.md

 sidebar_label: CentOS
 ---

+import {
+Yes,
+No
+} from '/src/components/Distro';

 # CentOS

-*<a href="https://www.centos.org/" target="_blank">CentOS</a>* is a community maintained Linux distribution derived from the sources of *Red Hat Enterprise Linux (RHEL)*. *CentOS* release versions follow closely *RHEL* releases, reusing the same version and release numbers.
+*<a href="https://www.centos.org/" target="_blank">CentOS</a>* is a community
+maintained Linux distribution derived from the sources of *Red Hat Enterprise Linux (RHEL)*. *CentOS* release versions follow closely *RHEL* releases, reusing the same version and release numbers.
 More information on the distribution releases and kernel versions can be found <a href="https://en.wikipedia.org/wiki/CentOS" target="_blank">here</a>.

 Due to this design approach, CentOS zoned block device support is identical to that of Red Hat Enterprise Linux: zoned block device support is not available by default with the pre-compiled kernels shipped with the distribution.

 However, third party repositories such as *<a href="http://elrepo.org/tiki/HomePage" target="_blank">The Community Enterprise Linux Repository</a>* provide recent kernels packages precompiled with zoned block device suport enabled. elrepo provides kernels version 5.12 and 5.13 for CentOS 7, CentOS 8 and CentOS 8 STream.

 <center>